moinwiki/moin/docs/intro/features.rst

 * fast indexed search, fast internal operations
 * flexible and powerful search queries
 * search current and historical contents
-* using a shared index, find stuff in any farm wiki
+* using a shared index, find content in any farm wiki

 User Interface
 ==============